markstringer-dti/markstringer-dti.github.io/dti.md

 All of a sudden, they're not as in control of the project as they were, the project has been let out into the wild world.
 It isn't just their baby anymore.
 People may not react to this well.
-It may feel that you've deliberately pushed you and your team and a project into a storm, when they could have stayed in calmer waters.
+It may feel that you've deliberately pushed you and your team and a project into a storm.
+Why on earth did you do that?
+When they could have stayed in calmer waters.
 Well, yes, that is exactly what you've done.
 This may feel a bit stupid, so it's important to remember why you've done it.
 You've done it because staying "safe" not being changed won't get you where you, your team and your project need to be.

-What's important as you move through these difficult waters, is to keep pointed and keep pushing in the right direction.
+What's important as you move through these difficult waters, is to keep pushing in the right direction.
 You need to keep pushing the working software towards the real world, real users and real data.
 If what you're doing is adding functionality to the software that can then be tested with users, then good, you're going in the right direction.
 If what you're doing is making the software fit better with non-functional requirements, that's moving in the right direction.
 If what you're doing is moving the software nearer to going live with live data and being used by real users, then you're starting to make this project look possible.

 Do you know what?
 I think we might be nearly at the end of part one of this book.
 Now might be time for a re-cap.